 The technical problem derived in this way may not be what the application presents as “the problem,” since the objective technical problem is based on objectively established facts, in particular appearing in the prior art revealed in the course of the proceedings, which may be different from the prior art of which the applicant was actually aware at the time the application was filed.

-The expression technical problem should be interpreted broadly; it does not necessarily imply that the solution is a technical improvement over the prior art.
+The expression “technical problem” should be interpreted broadly; it does not necessarily imply that the solution is a technical improvement over the prior art.
 Thus the problem could be simply to seek an alternative to a known device or process providing the same or similar effects or which is more cost-effective.

 Sometimes the features of a claim provide more than one technical effect, so one can speak of the technical problem as having more than one part or aspect, each corresponding to one of the technical effects.
 In such cases, each part or aspect generally has to be considered in turn.